- Good Bad Bugs, where glitches can be used for gaining an advantage of the game or just pure entertainment.

 - Fans managed to hack Wolfenstein 3D in order to design their own levels.
 When id Software developed Doom, they specifically wrote it to be more modular and thus making custom levels much easier.

 - In the first game, Bloodwing won't attack if Mordecai can't see any enemies, even if they're otherwise in range.
 In Borderlands 2, dialogue from Lilith indicates that Bloodwing wanted Mordecai to watch her in action.

-- In Borderlands 2, Axton was originally intended to act flirtatious with a specific female character, but due to a bug he started flirting with any and every character.
+- In Borderlands 2, Axton was originally intended to act flirtatious with Maya when reviving her, but due to a bug his flirtatious dialogue triggered regardless of who he was reviving.
 Gearbox responded by confirming in both publicity material and DLC dialogue that he's bisexual.

 - In X3: Reunion, ejecting your shield generators then scooping them back up instantly recharges them.
 It was then kept in X3: Terran Conflict and its Expansion Pack because the trick is useless in combat (you have to stop maneuvering and back up in order to scoop up things you ejected from the cargo bay), and nobody wants to wait half an hour for their heavy capitals' shields to recharge on their own.